Simple GNNs with Low Rank Non-parametric Aggregators: Changes in Evaluation Conventions

 \section{Changes in Evaluation Conventions}

-As interest in the SSNC learning task increased~\citep{Seeger02,Zhu03}, so did the number of publicly available, real-world network datasets.
-These datasets spanned a variety of topics from citation networks~\cite{Sen08} to social co-occurences graphs~\cite{Tang09} to web link networks~\citep{Craven98,Rozemberczki21}.
-From the modeling perspective, a common set of datasets was useful to benchmark different methods and one set of networks which quickly saw serialization were the citation datasets (Cora, Citeseer, Pubmed) popularized by~\cite{Yang16}.
+The convention of using citation networks~\cite{Sen08} (Cora, Citeseer, Pubmed) in SSNC benchmarks was popularized by the graph embedding work of~\citet{Yang16}. \citet{Yang16} defined the ``sparse" train-test split of the citation datasets and their node masks were made publicly available.
+The sparse split fixed \emph{20 nodes per class for training} and \emph{1000 nodes total for testing}.
+These values were held constant across citation datasets, meaning larger networks likes Pubmed were left with a relatively low label rate of $\sim$5\%.

-\citet{Yang16} defined the ``sparse" train-test split on the citation datasets and their node masks were made publically available.
-The sparse split had set 20 nodes per class for training and a 1000 nodes total for testing.
-These values were held constant for all three citation datasets, meaning larger networks like Pubmed were left with a total label rate of about $0.3\%$.
-Quickly following was the semi-supervised work of~\citet{Kipf17} and~\cite{Velickovic18}.
-These follow-up papers considered an additional 500 previously unlabeled nodes to use as validation.
-In the respective code implementations of each paper, these additional labels were used in an early stopping criterion for the final model checkpoint.
+Quickly following was the semi-supervised work of~\citet{Kipf17} and~\citet{Velickovic18}.
+These follow-up papers defined a new ``public" split where \emph{500 previously unlabeled nodes} in the sparse split were now used for validation.
+In the respective code implementations of each paper, the additional labels were used for early stopping criteria and to determine the final model checkpoint.